karimdxy/blog/src/notes/learn-math.md

 ## Lesson 6: Math in life

 _There's nothing of substance here.
-It's mostly an appetizer to ._
+It's basically an appetizer._